Permissionless-Software-Foundation/specifications/ps010-file-pinning-protocol.md

 Pin Claims are tracked by the [pin-ipfs branch of the psf-slp-indexer](https://github.com/Permissionless-Software-Foundation/psf-slp-indexer/tree/pin-ipfs).
 When a Pin Claim transaction is detected by the indexer, the data is passed to the [ipfs-file-pin-service](https://github.com/Permissionless-Software-Foundation/ipfs-file-pin-service) software via a webhook. ipfs-file-pin-service will evaluate the Pin Claim and PoB transactions.
 If they meet the criteria above, and the PoB provides enough payment, the file is pinned by the software.

 There are multiple instances of the ipfs-file-pin-service software running in the world.
-Each one independently evaluates and validates the Pin Claims they find, and they will indepenently pin the file content.
+Each one independently evaluates and validates the Pin Claims they find, and they will independently pin the file content.
+This mimics the behavior of the Bitcoin Cash blockchain, where each node independently validates each transaction.

-## 3. Supplimentary Information
+## 3. Supplementary Information

 ### Documentation